-Those who wish to attend CUC should submit to the Admissions Department the following:
+Those who wish to attend Burman University should submit to the Admissions Department the following:

 - 1. Application for admission - 2.
 Application fee - Proof of citizenship (a copy of Birth Certificate, Permanent Resident Card, or Passport) - 4.
 Official high school transcripts - 5.
 Official post-secondary transcripts sent directly by each institution(s) attended.
 Applicants can receive a conditional offer of admission with an unofficial transcript; however, before a final offer of admission can be made all required official transcripts must be received.
-CUC will consider transcripts received in PDF format official if they are e-mailed directly to the Admissions Department by the Records/Registrar Office of the issuing institution. - 6.
-Proof of English language proficiency for applicants whose native language is not English -- see English Language Proficiency
+Burman University will consider transcripts received in PDF format official if they are e-mailed directly to the Admissions Department by the Records/Registrar Office of the issuing institution. - Proof of English language proficiency for applicants whose native language is not English -- see English Language Proficiency

-Details on how to submit the required documents can be found on the CUC website at www.cauc.ca/prospective/apply.
-All documents, including official transcripts, submitted during the application process become the property of CUC.
-CUC does not release or forward any documents or copies of documents that are submitted for admission purposes.
+Details on how to submit the required documents can be found on the Burman University website at www.burmanu.ca/prospective/ apply.
+All documents, including official transcripts, submitted during the application process become the property of Burman University.
+Burman University does not release or forward any documents or copies of documents that are submitted for admission purposes.